 Philosophy

 I believe in honoring each person’s voice and autonomy, celebrating their unique strengths while nurturing areas for growth.
 This therapeutic environment fosters vital social-emotional skills, teaching children and teens how to understand their bodies and feelings, regulate their responses, and build meaningful connections within their community.
-Through respectful, collaborative relationships with both children/teens and their families, the goal is to create a supportive space where every child or teen can thrive in their own way.
+Through respectful, collaborative relationships with both children/teens and their families, the goal is to create a supportive space where every child or teen can thrive in their own special way.

 How do I get started?